SAP-samples/cloud-btp-cli-api-codejam/container/README.md

  => => naming to docker.io/library/codejam                                                                                                                     0.0s
 ```

+> If you are not familiar with Docker or the concept of Containerization, make sure to take a look at this Playlist ([2 min of Cloud Native](https://www.youtube.com/playlist?list=PL6RpkC85SLQCwaJ54TAAHMvSl5wpVPrai)) after the SAP CodeJam.

 ## Check the image

 👉 Check the image was created successfully like this: